Licenses for Limited Liability Companies (LLC)

 According to the Secretary of State’s office, LLC business names have specific requirements and restrictions.
 Interested parties should contact the Secretary of State’s office directly for full information about LLC business name issues.
 Briefly, LLC business names must comply with the following.

 - The name of an LLC may not include the words "insurer" or "insurance company" or any words suggesting that it is in the business of issuing policies of insurance and assuming insurance risks.
-(Corporations Code section 17052(d))
+(Corporations Code section 17701.08 (e))

-- If the name of a foreign (out-of-state or out-of-country) LLC does not conform to the requirements of Corporations Code section 17052, the foreign LLC must agree to transact intrastate business under an assumed name that does meet the requirements of Corporations Code section 17052 to register with the Secretary of State.
-(Corporations Code section 17452)
+- If the name of a foreign (out-of-state or out-of-country) LLC does not conform to the requirements of Corporations Code section 17701.08, the foreign LLC must adopt an alternative name that complies with Section 17701.08 to transact intrastate business in this state.
+(Corporations Code section 17708.05)